rucmlcv/GOAVO/README.md

-# A Global Occlusion-Aware Approach to Self-Supervised Monocular Visual Odometry
+# A Global Occlusion-Aware Approach to Self-Supervised Monocular Visual Odometry (AAAI 2021)

 This is the reference PyTorch implementation for the following paper: